CHURCH FATHERS: A DOOR TO ROME

 CONCLUSION

-I hope we have seen enough evidence to persuade us against the misconception that the Church Fathers held to the original teachings of the Apostles or that they lacked any type of disagreement between each other.
-As seen in the above quotes, even the writings from the earliest strata of Church Fathers (Ante-Nicene period) are littered throughout with Roman Catholic theology and doctrine.
-They are thoroughly corrupt and will lead many astray from the simple truths of God's Word.
-So while it may be tempting to use them as our historical standard of Christian orthodoxy, it is ill advised and would only further perpetuate Rome's ancient errors.
-Therefore, like the Reformers before us, may we only use the Scriptures alone (sola scriptura) in defending and upholding the timeless truths of the Bible.
+I hope that the evidence presented thus far is enough to persuade us of the fact that the Church Fathers neither held to the original teachings of the Apostles or shared the same opinions in matters of doctrine.
+As seen in the above quotes, even the writings from the earliest strata of the Church (Ante-Nicene period) are littered throughout with Roman Catholic dogma.
+Indeed, they are thoroughly corrupt and will mislead many from the simple truth of the Scriptures.
+So while it may be tempting to use the Church Fathers as a measure of Christian orthodoxy, it would only further perpetuate Rome's ancient errors.
+Hence, like the Reformers before us, when defending and upholding the doctrines of the Faith, our final resort must always be the Scriptures only (sola scriptura).

 In Christ,